3noix/template-plotly-ts/README.md

 export default data;

 ```
-- update `index.html`, `main.ts` and `styles.scss` to do exactly what you want for the plots.
+- update `index.html`, `styles.scss` and `the Typescript files` to do exactly what you want for the plots.
 In `style.scss` you can write just standard CSS or use SASS features.